Players on a pitch

 Value for Members assessment

 A Value for Members assessment is undertaken annually to review the services for which members bear or share the charges of running the scheme and how these compare to other similar pension schemes.
-The most recent assessment, which was carried out by Barnett Waddingham in January 2024, concluded that the Scheme’s defined contribution sections ‘represent excellent value for members’ from an absolute perspective and a relative perspective compared to other similar pension schemes.
+The most recent assessment, which was carried out by Barnett Waddingham in November 2025, concluded that the Scheme’s defined contribution sections ‘represent excellent value for members’ from an absolute perspective and a relative perspective compared to other similar pension schemes.

 pfa notebook